open-horizon/open-horizon.github.io/README.md

 **Note**: Run the above command one time before using the tools each day.

-2. start the local web server, does not build the site first
+2. start the local web server, do not build the site first

 ```
 make run